helmfile/helmfile/docs/index.md

   # verify the chart before upgrading (only works with packaged charts not directories) (default false)
   verify: true
   keyring: path/to/keyring.gpg
-  #  --skip-schema-validation flag to helm 'install', 'upgrade' and 'lint', starts with helm 3.16.0 (default false)
+  #  --skip-schema-validation flag to helm 'install', 'upgrade' and 'lint' (default false)
   skipSchemaValidation: false
   # wait for k8s resources via --wait. (default false)
   wait: true
   # DEPRECATED: waitRetries is no longer supported as the --wait-retries flag was removed from Helm.
   # This configuration is ignored and preserved only for backward compatibility.
   # waitRetries: 3
   # if set and --wait enabled, will wait until all Jobs have been completed before marking the release as successful.
-It will wait for as long as --timeout (default false, Implemented in Helm3.5)
+It will wait for as long as --timeout (default false)
   waitForJobs: true
   # time in seconds to wait for any individual Kubernetes operation (like Jobs for hooks, and waits on pod/pvc/svc/deployment readiness) (default 300)
   timeout: 600